 Life is filled with friendship, love, breakups, breakdowns, tragedy, and triumph.
 Poems hole up beneath these complicated feelings and hide in experiences.
 They peek out from behind the heart, challenging us to give them shape with our words.
 It’s up to us to listen and oblige.

-A poet has a big imagination; they feel things deeply and they uniquely observe life.
-Poets combine words in surprising ways to create images for the reader’s mind.
+We poets have big imaginations; we feel things deeply and uniquely observe life.
+We combine words in surprising ways to create images for the reader’s mind.
 While others see a tree, a poet might see the wrinkled face of an old man in the bark.
 They might think the veins of a leaf look like the palm of a hand, etched with lines, waiting to be read by a fortune-teller.

 Each line of poetry states an idea.
 A poet uses strong nouns, verbs, and adjectives.

 Each line plays off the one before it, and builds upon it, increasing intensity.

 Poems don’t just happen.
 They are the result of experience, heart, soul, and tedious revision

 Alliteration is the repetition of a consonant as in Perfect Peach Pie or Dancing Dingo Dogs.

 Assonance is the repetition of a similar vowel sound.
 Such as the “O” sounds in, only the crow knows.

 Figurative language is when a writer means something other than the literal meaning of their words.
 Two forms of figurative language are simile and metaphor.
 A simile compares two things using like or as.
 For example, “He is as strong as an ox” or “Life is like a box of chocolates.”
 Metaphors refer to one thing by mentioning another.
 For example, “Love is a battlefield.

 Here’s a fun exercise to practice writing metaphors, for your next poem…Think of an object then write a list of these categories: